Pricing a Morton Buildings Home

 In addition, there are several levels of involvement you can have when constructing a home.
 The level you select can significantly impact the process and costs.
 For example, turn-key is generally not part of our home offering as our offering is to construct the insulated, lockable shell of the home and the interior finish can be completed by the homeowner or their own general contractor.
 However, depending on your location, our sales consultants may have local general contractor referrals available for the interior finish work.

 WHAT DOES IT COST?

 Because every Morton home is unique, it can be very difficult to give broad pricing estimates.
-There is not a one-price-fits-all answer to that question, but we want to provide a ballpark range as a guideline for three types of homes below.
+There is not a one-price-fits-all answer to that question, but we do want to provide a starting at price range as a guideline below.